Dutch Rose cultivation

-After plantation, irrigate the plants with the micro-sprinkler system use for four weeks to help uniform root development of the plant.
-After four weeks that gradually change to drip irrigation.
+After plantation, irrigate the plants with the micro-sprinkler system for four weeks to help uniform root development of the plant, after four weeks that gradually change to drip irrigation.

-The water requirement of Dutch Rose plant can be approximately 800 ml – 1000ml for Per plant per day.
+The Dutch Rose plant’s water requirement can be approximately 800 ml – 1000ml for Per plant per day.

-In hot summer sprinkler system can be used to maintain the optimum humidity.
+In hot summer sprinkler systems can be used to maintain optimum humidity.

 Observes the soil before irrigation and checks the soil moisture.

-After that decide the quantity of water is required for irrigation.
-It varies with the season, but the frequency is same.
+After that, decide the quantity of water is required for irrigation.
+It varies with the season, but the frequency is the same.

 Always use drip irrigation before 12 p.m